TrovoLtd/TrovoWebsite/src/TrovoWebsite/TrovoWebsite/Content/Agile_AntiPatterns.md

 ### "Pointless tests"

-Yes there are a lot of badly-written, brittle tests out there, but to use this as an excuse not to write any because "I design brilliant code", well it's another example of "people not getting *all* of it".
+Yes there are a lot of badly-written, brittle tests out there, but to use this as an excuse not to write any because "I create brilliant code", well it's another example of "people not getting *all* of it".
 Case in point, Dave Thomas himself, who in his original [Agile is Dead talk](https://youtu.be/a-BOSpxYJ9M?si=m5g_B7sa9_wK06cp) asked the Lord Almighty to strike him down for "not doing tests because **I** already understand **my** design".

-My YouTube feed seems to suggest that there are programmers out there who agree with the whole "I know what I'm doing and my design is solid, so why do I need to test it?" argument.
-[This chap](https://www.youtube.com/c/theprimeagen) and [this swashbuckling hero](https://www.youtube.com/@jblow888), for example.
+My YouTube feed seems to suggest that there are plenty of programmers out there who agree with the whole "I know what I'm doing and my design is solid, so why do I need to test it?" argument.
+[Jonathan Blow: swashbuckling hero](https://www.youtube.com/@jblow888), for instance, or [this sprightly chap](https://www.youtube.com/c/theprimeagen).
 Their protests are superficially reasonable up to a point, if you don't really understand what tests are for.
 But consider this small-a-agile manifesto statement:

 * Working software over *comprehensive documentation*.
 [My emphasis].

 If you *only* understand Unit Tests to be "proof my code worked when I pushed it" then you *really are missing the point*. **Your tests aren't for you, today**.
-They're for the poor bastard who, six months later, has to diagnose an issue related to the part of the codebase you changed. (**Note:** that poor bastard might also be you, though as an old boss liked to put it "it helps if you imagine they're a mad person with a pick-axe, who knows where you live").
+They're for the poor bastard who, six months later, has to diagnose an issue related to the part of the codebase you changed.
+(Note: that poor bastard might also be you, though as an old boss liked to put it "it helps if you imagine they're a mad person with a pick-axe, who knows where you live").

-In other words, the proof that the software worked when you left it is also the documentation people will need in the future to work out WTF it does.
-They won't read your comments - so why not use all the time it takes you to write them to write tests instead?
+Unit Tests, the "proof that the software worked when you left it", are actually *the documentation people will need in the future to work out WTF it does*.
+They won't read your comments - so why not use all the time it takes to write those to write tests instead?
 One reason is often "because I don't know how to design my code to be testable" - in which case you should stop listening to Jonny Blow and jolly well learn.

-If you think of Unit Tests just as "tests" and not as bits of **executable documentation** that let you step into an app with a debugger to find out how it hangs together, and how it behaves, without having to run the whole thing end-to-end, then you don't know as much about working in teams on enterprise code-bases as you think you do, Mr. Primeagan or whatever you're called.
+If you think of Unit Tests just as "tests" and not as *executable documentation* that lets you step into an app with a debugger to find out how it hangs together, and how it behaves, without having to run the whole thing end-to-end while guessing where to put a break point, then you don't know as much about working in teams on enterprise code-bases as you think you do, Mr. Primeagan.

 Unit Tests provide a way of *documenting code* that lines up with *how engineers learn about code* - by *running it and seeing what it does*.
 They provide hundreds of tailored opportunities to run the code in all sorts of relevant contexts, though of course it helps if they're well-written enough to make it clear what those contexts are, and that the contexts themselves make sense.
 That's why you're supposed to do the "refactor" part of "red-green-refactor".